 Acne Scars in Orange County

-Acne scars are a common long term side effect of chronic uncontrolled acne.
-Scarring results from the destruction of skin tissue from acne infection and often as a response to “picking”, which most acne sufferers find difficult to resist.
+Acne scars are a common long-term side effect of chronic uncontrolled acne.
+Scarring results from the destruction of skin tissue from acne infection.
 Acne scars are always red in the beginning and eventually fade to a normal or near-normal skin color.
-Fractional Lasers such as MiXto, Fraxel, ActiveFX and others have become the most effective and most tolerable tool in lessening the appearance of acne scars by smoothing the skin.
+Fractional Lasers such as Fraxel, Pico laser, Sciton ProFractional erbium laser, ActiveFX CO2 laser, Genius RF microneedling device and chemical peels are used to lessen the appearance of scars by smoothing the skin.

-As both a dermatologist and cosmetic surgeon, Dr. Sikorski has the skills and technology available to help OC patients restore their skin to its most improvable appearance.
+As both a dermatologist and cosmetic surgeon, Dr. Sikorski has the skills and technology available to help patients restore their skin to its most improvable appearance.

 Acne Scar “Types” and Treatments to Reduce Scarring